Israt-Jahan-Shonom/Basic-JavaScript/README.md

 [(Sixth session link)](https://github.com/Israt-Jahan-Shonom/Basic-JavaScript/blob/main/Session-6%3A%20Object)

 ## Feedback and Suggestions
 Feedback is highly appreciated!
-If you have suggestions, improvements, or find any issues, please open an issue or submit a pull request.
+If you have any suggestions, improvements, or find any issues, please open an issue.
+Give a star if you find it interesting.

 Happy coding!